 I do not know of any study necessarily that would refute that

 particular claim.
-But I can not imagine the result would be supperiour
+But I cannot imagine the result would be superior

-to other training methods that also incorperate changes to training
+to other training methods that also incorporate changes to training

-But what ever the claim, the results should reproducible which
+But whatever the claim is, the results should be reproducible

-typically means their claims should be validated through scientific
+which typically means their claims should be validated through

-study.
-The question I believe you are asking if how you can determine
+scientific study.
+The question I believe you are asking is how

-if Mr. Sisco's program is more effective than any other change
+you can determine if Mr. Sisco's program is more effective than

-of protocol or if it is merely a scam.
-The claims of a scams
+any other change of protocol or if it is merely a scam.
+The claim

-almost always lack real scientific backing although these programs
+of a scam almost always lack real scientific backing, although

-of context.
-Marketing campaigns of many nutritional supplements
+findings presented out of context.
+Marketing campaigns of many

-and certain exercise gadgets are notorious for such practices.
+nutritional supplements and certain exercise gadgets are notorious

-A PubMed search can a good starting place to see for your
+A PubMed search can be a good starting place to see for yourself

-self if a claim, whether it be a specific program or nutritional
+if a claim, whether it be a specific program or nutritional supplement,

-supplement, has scientific validity.
-You will just need to use
+has scientific validity.
+You will just need to use search terms

-search terms that would likely be in a scientific study to find
+that would likely be in a scientific study to find articles testing

 Online Journals page and click on Pubmed (under the 'Various'

-The best book I know of that does a outstanding job of reviewing
+The best book I know of, that does an outstanding job of reviewing

 and analyzing scientific studies on the efficacy of weight training